Franco Smith: Italy

 On 21 November 2019, Franco Smith was named as Italy's interim head coach following the resignation of Conor O'Shea.
 Smith coached the team during their 2020 Six Nations Championship campaign.
 He appointment was made permanent on 1 June 2020.
 On 19 May 2021, it was announced that Smith would step up to a new role as Head of High Performance focusing on all levels of domestic and international rugby for the Italian federation.
 He was replaced as head coach by Kieran Crowley.

 Glasgow Warriors

 On 2 August 2022 it was announced that Smith would be the Head Coach of Glasgow Warriors, replacing their former coach Danny Wilson.
 Smith said of the move: "I have followed Glasgow for a long time, since coaching at Benetton when they joined the PRO12 in 2010, and the way they play has always appealed to me because their style is embraced by the fans."
+Glasgow Warriors were crowned United Rugby Championship winners in the 2023-2024 season after beating Bulls in the final at Loftus Versfeld.